-Join Diana Weynand for an in-depth discussion in this video Performing a complex search, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Performing a complex search, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Little details will stick with you…more so than a generic term.…For example, you might forget the name…of someone you met at a party,…but remember that she was called snookums…when she was a child.…Snookums may not be a good name for a clip,…but you'll never forget that little detail.…And if you were smart enough to add it…as a note to that clip's meta data,…then finding Snookums when you need her will be a cinch.…Final Cut Pro has a great search mechanism.…Simply click the magnifying glass in the search field,…and it brings up the search filter.…The default is text.…